mrvi0/conf-watch/README.md

 **Q: Can I access the web interface from another computer?**
 A: Yes!
 The web server binds to `0.0.0.0:8080` by default, making it accessible from any IP.
 Just make sure your firewall allows the port.

+**Q: How do I update ConfWatch?**
+A: Run `confwatch update` to automatically update to the latest version.
+Your configuration and file history are preserved during updates.

+**Q: What's the difference between web and web-daemon?**
+A: `confwatch web` starts a one-time server, while `confwatch web-daemon` runs a persistent daemon that remembers its configuration and can be managed like a system service.

 **Q: How do I develop or contribute?**
 A: See [Development](#development) below.